Category Archives: Child Support

 Divorce can be a trying time on families.
 Having to divide custody in a way that everyone agrees on can be difficult and may not always result in the best outcome.
 So how do you define your rights to custody and visitation as a father?
 In the state of Florida there’s several ways to… Read More »

-Who Claims the Dependent on Taxes if Parents Have Equal Time Sharing
+Who Claims Dependent with Equal Time Sharing?

 Sharing custody of a child often leads divorced parents to wonder which parent gets to claim their child on their taxes.
 Luckily there are federal laws in place that make determining which parent gets a tax break much easier.
 How a dependence tax deduction is determined Even when parents have shared custody, it rarely… Read More »

-Lawmakers Try to Get Approval for Another Alimony Overhaul
+Lawmakers Push Another Alimony Overhaul

 Florida lawmakers are, again, trying to push a bill past Governor Rick Scott that will overhaul the current child support standards.
 This is the second time the lawmakers are trying to get Governor Rick Scott to approve this alimony bill.
 Changing How Time-Sharing in Florida is Determined The new bill includes a large section… Read More »